COSC3020/fibonacci-invariants-JingtianWang-28/README.md

 /////
-fibArray contains the correct Fibonacci numbers from index 0 to fibArray.length - 1

-fibArray is initialized to [0, 1] and the invariant is true before the first call
+fibArray is initialized to [0, 1], and the invariant is true before the first call

+The invariant fibArray holds all the Fibonacci numbers

+After calculating length - 1 + length - 2

 After each recursive call, a new value is added to fibArray

+The length of fibArray increases by 1, and fibArray contains the correct Fibonacci numbers n-1, n-2 from index 0 to fibArray.length - 1

 Each recursive call uses the last two elements as a new array and maintains the invariant for the next recursion

-Therefore, the state of fibarray is always correct and the invariant is guaranteed to hold until the next call
+So the state of fibarray is always correct and the invariant is guaranteed to hold until the next call

 Because fibArray is correct, the next valid value will be appended on the correct basis

-if (n < fibArray.length)//Contains the correct Fibonacci number from 0 to n.
+if (n < fibArray.length)//Contains the correct Fibonacci sequence from 0 to n.